ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 The maximum power at given low side (phase) voltage and low side (phase) current is calculated as max phase current times phase voltage.
 For very high values of the phase voltage the total transistor dissipation becomes the limiting factor.
 The maximum power is set to 50 kW.
 The power envelope is actually much more complicated, as it depends on bus voltage to phase voltage ratio, output current and the duty cycle, as well as on current shape (AC vs DC).
 Consult the details with ADVANTICS, if you’re not sure your application fits within the power capabilities.

 ![power envelope va01](images/power_envelope_va01.svg ':size=60%')
-<figcaption style="text-align: center">Figure 10: Power envelope of the variant VA01</figcaption>
+<figcaption style="text-align: center">Power envelope of the variant VA01</figcaption>

 ![power envelope va08](images/power_envelope_va08.svg ':size=60%')
-<figcaption style="text-align: center">Figure 11: Power envelope of the variant VA08</figcaption>
+<figcaption style="text-align: center">Power envelope of the variant VA08</figcaption>

 #### Thermal limit